Knight1/VanMooof-Module/README.md

  x3c     AES128-SHA256                     RSA        AES         128      TLS_RSA_WITH_AES_128_CBC_SHA256
 ```

-The uuid is without dashes, 32chars, numbers and chars.
+The UUID is without dashes, 32 chars, numbers and chars.
 No duplication checking.
-dist is in Kilometers with hectometer.
-So 5,5 kilometers become 55 here.
+dist is in kilometers with hectometer.
+So 5.5 kilometers become 55 here.
 responds with result true.
 ```console
 curl -vk https://bikecomm.vanmoof.com/ping-response \